Epitome87/50-projects-50-days/README.md

 Demonstrates how to hide a navigation menu until the user clicks an "open" icon.
 Once clicked, the main content of the webpage rotates, revealing the once-hidden navigation menu.

 ###### `Originally Completed: 8/9/2021`

+### Day 4: Hidden Search Widget

+A simple "Search" widget.
+The user can click on the search icon, at which point an input box slowly stretches out from the icon, allowing them to type in it.
+They can click the icon again to close the input box.

+###### `Originally Completed: 8/10/2021`

+### Day 5: Blurry Loading

+Demonstrates having a background image start blurry and slowly become focused as the webpage loads.

+###### `Originally Completed: 8/11/2021`